 Successful exploration of gas from shale could potentially provide Europe with an additional source of secure and competitive energy that could make an immediate and positive impact on reaching the EU's ambitious CO2 reduction targets.

 To find out how to read the disclosure sheets, click here.

-This site includes NGS wells which have been hydraulically fractured (also known as fracked) in the EEA since 1st January 2011 by operators participating in NGS Facts.
+This site includes NGS wells which have been hydraulically fractured (also known as fracked) in the Energy Community (including observers) since 1st January 2011 by operators participating in NGS Facts.